sadeq220/docs/docker/README.md

 ```
 You can also use `restic` to back up docker volumes.

+> [!WARNING]
+> To prevent inconsistent state while backup RDBMS volumes, first lock db
+> for example to lock mariadb execute `FLUSH TABLES WITH READ LOCK`
+> and to reopen the db execute `UNLOCK TABLES`

 ### Build with Docker
 To build images automatically use the `Dockerfile` text file.
 You write the `Dockerfile` in a domain-specific language, called the Dockerfile syntax.